Alfresco/acs-deployment/docs/helm/eks-deployment.md

 ingress-nginx-controller   LoadBalancer   10.100.132.184   ???.eu-west-1.elb.amazonaws.com   80:31780/TCP,443:32152/TCP   3m
 ```

-Now you can proceed creating a new DNS record in `YOUR-DOMAIN-NAME` zone, like:
+Now you can proceed to creating a new DNS record in `YOUR-DOMAIN-NAME` zone, like:

 * Record name: `acs`
 * Record type: `CNAME`
 * Value: `???.eu-west-1.elb.amazonaws.com`

 Wait a few minutes before trying to access `http://acs.YOUR-DOMAIN-NAME` in your
-browser to let the new record to propagate.
+browser to allow the new record to propagate.
 Once ready, you should get the
 default `404 Not Found` nginx error page.

 Set an environment variable with the hostname which will be useful later.